-Thirty percent of Magento customers are in the United States.
-Eleven percent are in the United Kingdom, and 6% are in India.
+About thirty five percent of Magento customers are in the United States.
+Eight percent are in the United Kingdom, and almost seven percent are in Netherlands.

 The majority of companies that use Magento are small (53%).
 Eighteen percent are large, and 29% are medium-sized.
 Many of these SME companies do not have large IT divisions managing their Magento sites.